apepa/clef2019-factchecking-task1/README.md

 # CLEF2019-CheckThat!
 Task 1
 This repository contains the _dataset_ for the [CLEF2019-CheckThat! task 1](https://sites.google.com/view/clef2019-checkthat/).

+For information about the previous edition of the shared task, refer to [CLEF2018-CheckThat!](http://alt.qcri.org/clef2018-factcheck/)

 It also contains the _format checker, scorer and baselines_ for the task.

 ````